mimiyin/collective-play-s18/README.md

   * Play test "Jog Wheel"

 #### Assignment
-   * Re-design and run your human-only interaction.
+   * Re-design, run, document and post-mortem take 2 of your human-only interaction.
    * Prepare a short presentation of your findings.
 ***